llaske/sugarizer/docs/tutorial_step4.md

 ### Store context in the datastore

 To store the context, we have to handle the **datastore**.
 The datastore is the place where Sugar store the Journal.
-During the activity setup, Sugar-Web automatically initialize the datastore for the activity.
-The  `activity.getDatastoreObject()` method allow you to retrieve the datastore object allocated for the current activity.
+During the activity setup, Sugar-Web automatically initializes the datastore for the activity.
+The  `activity.getDatastoreObject()` method allows you to retrieve the datastore object allocated for the current activity.
-The `setDataAsText` method on this object is a way store a text string inside this object to retrieve it later.
+The `setDataAsText` method on this object is a way to store a text string inside this object to retrieve it later.
 The `save` method store the object when it has been updated.

 So below is the source code to store the context in the datastore.